hashicorp/nomad/contributing/architecture-eval-lifecycle.md

 ## Job Registration

 Creating or updating a Job is a _synchronous_ API operation.
-By the time the response has return to the API consumer, the Job and an Evaluation for that Job have been written to the state store of the server nodes.
+By the time the response has returned to the API consumer, the Job and an Evaluation for that Job have been written to the state store of the server nodes.

 * Note: parameterized or periodic batch jobs don't create an Evaluation at